-Into such a slough of despond and contradiction have the misdirected labors of a hundred years led us!
+Into such a slough of despair and contradiction have the misdirected labors of a hundred years led us!
 But in the light of truth the problem turns out to be a very simple one.
 In view of the facts given in Chapters V and IX, it is easy to understand why all previous attempts to prevent myopia have failed.
 All these attempts have aimed at lessening the strain of near work upon the eye, leaving the strain to see distant objects unaffected, and totally ignoring the mental strain which underlies the optical one.
 There are many differences between the conditions to which the children of primitive man were subjected, and those under which the offspring of civilized races spend their developing years, besides the mere fact that the latter learn things out of books and write things on paper, and the former did not.
-In the process of education civilized children are shut up for hours every day within four walls, in the charge of teacher's who are too often nervous and irritable.
+In the process of education, civilized children are shut up for hours every day within four walls, in the charge of teachers who are too often nervous and irritable.
+They are even compelled to remain for long periods in the same position.
+The things they are required to learn may be presented in such a way as to be excessively uninteresting; and they are under a continual compulsion to think of the gaining of marks and prizes rather than the acquisition of knowledge for its own sake.
+Some children endure these unnatural conditions better than others.
+Many cannot stand the strain, and thus the schools become the hotbed, not only of myopia, but of all other errors of refraction.